splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/collector-linux-intro.rst

     <h2>Upgrade, uninstall and troubleshoot<a name="linux-ts" class="headerlink" href="#linux-ts" title="Permalink to this headline">¶</a></h2>
   </embed>

-To upgrade or uninstall, see:
+To upgrade or uninstall the Collector see:

 * :ref:`otel-linux-upgrade`
 * :ref:`otel-linux-uninstall`

-If you have any installation or configuration issues, refer to :ref:`otel-troubleshooting`.
+If you have any installation or configuration issues refer to :ref:`otel-troubleshooting`.

 .. raw:: html